kvark/blade/README.md

 *Bindings* are pushed directly to command encoders.
 This is similar to Metal Argument Buffers.
 There are no descriptor sets or pools.
 You take a structure and push it to the state.
 This structure includes any uniform data directly.
 Changing a pipeline invalidates all bindings, just like in DX12.

+In addition, several features may be added late or not added at all for the sake of keeping everything simple:

+  - vertex buffers (use storage buffers instead)
+  - multisampling (too expensive)

 ### Backends

 At first, the API should run on Vulkan and Metal.
 There is no DX12 support planned.

-On Metal side we should be able to support all versions.
+On Metal side we'll likely need the argument buffer support.

 On Vulkan we'll require certain features to make the translation simple:

   - [VK_KHR_push_descriptor](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_push_descriptor.html)
   - [VK_KHR_descriptor_update_template](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_KHR_descriptor_update_template.html)